Sign Up

 Real examples:

 Optimization opportunity: This model often creates license waste.
-Enterprises typically have 30–40% of AI seats unused or underutilized.
+Enterprises typically have 30--40% of AI seats unused or underutilized.
+Higher upfront cost may require CapEx approval or longer procurement cycles; buyers are responsible for tracking license entitlements, renewal dates, and contract terms to avoid overspending.

 How it works: A combination of base subscription plus usage overages.